chaiminwoo0223/DrugEscape-Backend/README.md

 Use the points you've accumulated through managing your journey to a drug-free life to assist others battling addiction.
 Donated points support centers dedicated to the fight against drug abuse.

 ### 5. Community
-Remember, you're not journeying alone.
-Engage with our community to find support, celebrate successes, and share strategies for staying drug-free.
-Connect with individuals who are committed to similar goals and bolster each other on the path to recovery.
+You're not alone on this journey.
+Join our community for support, celebrate success, and share drug-free strategies.
+Connect with like-minded individuals and support each other towards recovery.

 ### 6. Map
 Find the nearest center for drug addiction treatment.
 It will help you return to your daily life more quickly.